MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/gestures-and-motion-controllers-in-unity.md

 Unity provides two primary ways to access spatial input data for Windows Mixed Reality, the common *Input.GetButton/Input.GetAxis* APIs that work across multiple Unity XR SDKs, and an *InteractionManager/GestureRecognizer* API specific to Windows Mixed Reality that exposes the full set of spatial input data available.

+## API deprecation

+If you're project is using any of the XR.WSA APIs, these are being phased out in favor of the XR SDK in future Unity releases.
+You can find more information about the [XR Input system and APIs here](https://docs.unity3d.com/Manual/xr_input.html).

 ## Unity button/axis mapping table

 The button and axis IDs in the table below are supported in Unity's Input Manager for Windows Mixed Reality motion controllers through the *Input.GetButton/GetAxis* APIs, while the "Windows MR-specific" column refers to properties available off of the *InteractionSourceState* type.
 Each of these APIs are described in detail in the sections below.